iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### systemd-nspawn

 <a href="https://github.com/systemd/systemd/blob/main/src/nspawn/nspawn.c">systemd-nspawn</a> - "Like the chroot command, but it is a chroot on steroids."
 May be used to run a command or OS in a light-weight namespace container.

+### NsJail

+<a href="https://github.com/google/nsjail">NsJail</a> - "A light-weight process isolation tool, making use of Linux namespaces and seccomp-bpf syscall filters (with help of the kafel bpf language)."

+### Kuasar

+<a href="https://github.com/kuasar-io/kuasar">Kuasar</a> - "An efficient container runtime that provides cloud-native, all-scenario multiple sandbox container solutions."
+Kuasar is a _facade runtime_ that turns other runtimes into _sandboxers_ implementing the <a href="https://github.com/containerd/containerd/issues/4131">containerd Sandbox API</a>.
+Currently supported sandboxers: MicroVM (Cloud Hypervisor, StratoVirt and QEMU), App Kernel (gVisor and Quark), and Wasm (WasmEdge).

 ## Mid-level container runtimes